 I am a support to people who identify as kinky, as well as those who are looking to explore their interests in kink.
 I am proudly listed on the National Coalition for Sexual Freedom‘s Kink-Aware Professionals site.
 I believe that pleasure and human connection can be found in many ways, and kink is an incredible way to engage with ourselves and others.
 I believe in supporting people in their pursuits of consensual play in many forms.
-I do not pathologize deviancy, I celebrate it!
+I am focused on breaking the cycle of sexual shame and taboo.

 Humans, in general, struggle to cope with change.
 We are creatures of habit.
 So, it’s no surprise that some of the most stressful events in our lives are changes.
 Changes such as divorce, separation or marital reconciliation, job loss, retirement, imprisonment, career moves, crises, coming out, and empty nest syndrome can have a profound impact on our overall mental well-being.